 It may sound obvious, but your business is worth what someone will pay for it.
 Owners and shareholders often over-inflate their business’ worth.
 An advisor can help you accurately value your business based on its assets, how much profit it makes, or how much it would cost the buyer to start the business from scratch.

 New Zealand has no capital gains tax, so you won’t be taxed on profits you make selling a business.
 However, there are other taxes and obligations that may apply.
+Your options when selling can also differ depending on the business structure you have.
+It’s worth speaking to a professional advisor for specialist help.

 Selling your assets may result in GST to pay if buyer and seller are both GST registered.
 It’s best to talk to an accountant about GST and income tax before you sell your assets.